 At the end of each two-week sprint, the team has a retrospective meeting to discuss what went well, what didn’t, and why.
 Then they can evolve the process.

 By identifying the root cause of any issues and ways to improve the process, you can increase the speed and efficiency of your work.

 How often your team meets will vary with every project.
-For example, Aarron’s team of engineers at Foundant meets daily for quick 15-minute check-ins.
+For example, Aarron’s team of engineers meets daily for quick 15-minute check-ins.
 All team members answer four key questions:

 - What did you do yesterday?

 - How much more time do you need?